wizard-ron17/rondex/lp-tool/README.md

 - **USD Price of Token** - The USD price of token1 (the USD price of the other token in the pair)
 - **ALPH Price of Token** - The price of token1 (the ALPH price/ratio of the pair - can be calulated by dividing PooledALPH by PooledToken)

 Using these numbers, now we can calculate the total supply of LP Tokens that exist for this pair.
 AYIN is a fork of Uniswap v2, which uses the following equation for liquidity token supply:
-$$
-liquidity supply = \sqrt(Pooled ALPH * Pooled Token)
+$$liquidity supply = \sqrt(Pooled ALPH * Pooled Token)$$
-$$